For most households the chances of being offered a property by us are extremely low, and you should think about other housing options.

 Housing waiting list applications are placed in bands, based on the urgency of the need to be re-housed.
 There are 5 bands, with band 1 being the highest and most urgent need and band 5 the lowest.

 Transfer list applicants – tenants wishing to move from one council property to another – are judged only by their application date.
-If they have an urgent need to move they will be given a priority band and moved over to the housing waiting list.
+If they have been assessed as having an urgent need to move, they will be given a priority band and moved over to the housing waiting list.

 75% of properties advertised will only be for housing waiting list applicants.